Westby celebrates completion of building projects

-The Westby Area School District celebrated the completion of district-wide school improvement projects with ribbon-cutting ceremonies at Coon Valley Elementary School and Westby Middle/High School, Friday.
+The Westby Area School District celebrated the completion of district-wide school improvement projects with ribbon-cutting ceremonies at Coon Valley Elementary School and Westby Middle/High School.

-In his welcoming remarks, District Administrator Steve Michaels said he was glad everyone was there to celebrate the projects’ completion.
+In his welcoming remarks on Friday, District Administrator Steve Michaels said he was glad everyone was there to celebrate the projects’ completion.
 “It’s not every day a school district has a ribbon-cutting ceremony.
 So enjoy this moment in history.”

 Michaels said the project started three years ago with facilities planning efforts by the board of education and district administration using a comprehensive facilities assessment, a district-wide community survey, and numerous staff and community engagement opportunities.